 Large areas of Europe and North America lost all or almost all of their Peregrine Falcons for a period in the late 20th century due to combinations of poisoning by persistent toxic pesticides like DDT and illegal persecution; following restrictions on persistent pesticides, reintroduction and natural recovery has allowed populations to recover in most areas, but illegal persecution remains a serious limiting factor in some areas, notably in upland Britain.

 Capture of birds for falconry use has also caused losses in some areas.
 Conversely, the adoption of tall buildings for nest sites has allowed Peregrine Falcons to expand into urban habitats, often in areas which lacked any natural nest sites.

 F. p. pelegrinoides (sometimes together with F. p. babylonicus) has been separated as Barbary Falcon.
-However, at the moment only IOC accept this split.

 19 subspecies are currently recognised: